 That’s great!
 Your curiosity is likely what made you become a travel therapist.
 But it’s not quite the reason to ask for a full pay package.

 Here’s what to do instead: Ask your recruiter for one or two examples of less detailed basic pay packages for jobs in that area.
 And ask them “How is the job market for me there?
-Is it a good place to get a license and try to get a job at when I am ready?”
+Is it a good place to get a license and try to get a job when I am ready?”
 Try to get a sense of the market and the average pay available for you.
 You can then use their answers to help you decide if you’ll seriously consider jobs there in the future.

 Yesss!
 If that’s you, then ask away on that pay!
 Time for your recruiter to Break.
 It.
 Down!

 However, don’t use the recruiter to give you their jobs and pay rates just to take them to another recruiter.
 For example: Taking that full pay package and just bringing it to another company saying “Do you have this job, too?
 Can you do higher pay than this?”
 That’s “bait and switch.”
-Respecting each recruiter’s time that you work with is key.
+Respecting each travel therapy recruiter’s time that you work with is key.